-Microblading is similar to traditional tattooing.
-While traditional tattoos are permanent, microblading is semi-permanent, which means it fades away after some time.
-This is because the pigment is not inserted as deep as with traditional tattooing.
+While traditional tattoos are permanent, microblading is a semi-permanent form of cosmetic eyebrow tattooing, which means it fades away after some time.
+This is because the color used is a pigment rather than an ink, and it’s not inserted as deep as with traditional tattooing.

 Want to find out more about microblading?
 Follow the links: